 By Jackie Rhoades

-Acorn squash, so named for its shape, comes in a variety of colors and can be a welcome addition to any gardener’s table.
-It belongs to a group of squashes commonly know as ‘winter squash’; not because of their growing season, but for their storage qualities.
-In the days before refrigeration, these thick skinned vegetables could be kept through the winter unlike their thin skinned and vulnerable cousins, the ‘summer squash’.
+Acorn squash (Cucurbita pepo), so named for its shape, comes in a variety of colors and can be a welcome addition to any gardener’s table.
+It belongs to a group of squashes commonly known as winter squash; not because of their growing season, but for their storage qualities.
+In the days before refrigeration, these thick skinned vegetables could be kept through the winter, unlike their thin skinned and vulnerable cousins, the summer squash.
 Keep reading to learn more about growing acorn squash.

 Start Growing Acorn Squash

-When growing Acorn Squash, plant five or six seeds per hill but wait until the soil temperature rises to 60 degrees and all danger of frost is past since the seeds need warmth to germinate and the plants are extremely frost tender.
-These vines prefer temperatures between 70 and 90 degrees.
-While the plants will continue to grow at higher temperatures, the flowers will drop thus preventing fertilization.
+When growing acorn squash, plant five or six seeds per hill, but wait until the soil temperature rises to 60 degrees F. (15 C.) and all danger of frost is past since the seeds need warmth to germinate and the plants are extremely frost tender.
+These vines prefer temperatures between 70 and 90 degrees F. (20-32 C.).
+While the plants will continue to grow at higher temperatures, the flowers will drop, thus preventing fertilization.